-Proposed Project Group: MAPC Proposed Projects FFY 2015 UPWP Staff Evaluation: N/A Proposed Project Staff: MAPC Selected for FFY 2015 UPWP: TBD Estimated Project Cost: Less than \$35,000 Proposed FFY 2015 Budget: TBD LRTP Themes Addressed: Climate Change; Environment; Safety and Security; System Preservation, Modernization, and Efficiency Project Functions: MPO Planning; Support to Regional Transportation Stakeholders
+Proposed Project Group: MAPC Proposed Projects FFY 2015 UPWP Staff Evaluation: N/A

+LRTP Themes Addressed: Climate Change; Environment; Safety and Security; System Preservation, Modernization, and Efficiency

+Project Functions: MPO Planning; Support to Regional Transportation Stakeholders

-This concept is based on planning conducted by MAPC's sister RPA, the Southeastern Regional Planning and Economic Development District's (SRPEDD) Geographic Roadway Runoff Inventory Program (GRIPP), which has been funded by SRPEDD's UPWP.
+This concept is based on planning conducted by MAPC's sister regional planning agency (RPA), the Southeastern Regional Planning and Economic Development District's (SRPEDD) Geographic Roadway Runoff Inventory Program (GRIPP), which has been funded by SRPEDD's UPWP.
 This program includes the mapping of critical roadway segments that are eligible for federal funding, and the mapping of areas where environmentally sensitive resources are located-cold water fisheries, wetland resources, anadromous fish runs (for fish that migrate up river from the sea), etc.-and which may be adversely affected, which could help users identify transportation infrastructures likely in need of improvement.